The Six Classes of Chickens

 - Marans– White, Black Copper, Wheaten

-- Polish-Non Bearded- White Crested Black, Golden, Silver, White, Buff Laced, White Crested Blue, Black Crested White.
+- Polish– Bearded: Golden, Silver, White, Buff Laced; Non-Bearded: White Crested Black, Golden, Silver, White, Buff Laced, White Crested Blue, Black Crested White

 This class contains different breeds that originate from Australia and the United Kingdom.
 The Orpingtons are a great breed to pick if you are looking to find a hen that goes broody and has great mothering skills.